Kurokami Medaka from Medaka Box. Medaka denies it of course. Later, it is implied that she may have dropped her paragonic tendencies.

 Live Action TV

-The Syndicate in The X-Files views Fox Mulder as The Paragon of an ever-growing movement of conspiracy theorists-slash-whistleblowers (part of which are The Lone Gunmen).
+The sinister group of shady conspiracies, called The Syndicate in The X-Files views Fox Mulder as The Paragon of an ever-growing movement of conspiracy theorists-slash-whistleblowers (part of which are characters like Max Fenig and the Lone Gunmen).
 In fact, the main reason why they don't just shoot him is the fear that a dead paragon would become a banner to rally all the tinfoil-wearing nutjobs to start digging everywhere and eventually discovering their existence.
 Ironically, Mulder himself is hardly aware of this special status until well into the series.

 In Once Upon a Time, Emma's dubious about Henry calling her The Chosen One, but she is racking up an impressive record inspiring the cowed townsfolk into standing up for themselves and making their own "happy endings."